jrosen48/utk-homepage/content/about-source.md

 Member of two practicum committees for Educational Psychology and Educational Technology program Ph.D. students, Michigan State University, 2014-2018

-### Service to the Community

-Reviewer, Proposals from Knox County Schools students to the NASA Student Spaceflight Experiment Program, 2018

-Provided enrichment activities related to data science to two classes, Knox County Schools, Private School in Knox County, 2018

 ### Workshops and Outreach

 \hangindent=2em